Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Inappropriate use of spacing.
-Too much or too little white space on DXs with intervals (like a bar DX with thin bars and large gaps or vice a versa).
+__Description__: Use of white space and other forms of padded, structured spacing should be appropriate.
+Too much or too little white space on charts with intervals (like a bar chart with thin bars and large gaps or vice a versa) can cause perceivable and understandable issues.

 __Good example__: [https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9](https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9)